Free Washington D.C. Arrests, Criminal Records, & Probation Search

 This search engine can be used to find offenders by name or location.

-Washington, DC: How To Seal and/or Expunge Criminal Records
+Washington DC: How To Seal & Expunge Criminal Records

-A Washington, DC criminal record is sealed when the information is no longer publicly available.
+District of Columbia criminal records are sealed when the information is no longer publicly available.
 While certain agencies may still have access to this information, it will not be included in the person’s public criminal record.
 To have criminal records sealed, a request must be submitted to DC’s Criminal Information Office.19

 To have records sealed, they must be eligible under the Criminal Records Sealing Act of 2006.20